 Metformin has a significant safety advantage: more than 60 years of clinical experience and a well-characterized safety profile.
 It is considered safe in pregnancy (Category B) and is used routinely in polycystic ovary syndrome (PCOS), prediabetes, and elderly populations.
 GLP-1 medications are newer, and long-term safety data beyond 5-7 years is still accumulating.

 Metformin and GLP-1 medications can be used together safely, combining insulin sensitization with appetite suppression.
-Weight Method prescribes GLP-1 therapy starting at $297/month with medical oversight.
+Weight Method offers GLP-1 therapy with medical oversight.

 The cost difference between metformin and GLP-1 medications is enormous, though the value proposition depends entirely on the clinical context and weight loss goals.